Nsidave/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that writes into a file
 Script that deletes all regular files
-Script that count the number oddirectories and sub-directories in the current directory
+Script that count the number oddirectories and sub-directories in the current directory Script that display the 10 newest files in the current directory